Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Scattering covariance statistics

-As we work with fields with $256\times 256$ pixels, we probe $J=5$ different wavelet scales with $j\in \left[0,J-1\right]$ and a total of $L=4$ orientations, considering a wavelet filter kernel with $5\times 5$ pixels.
-With these values $J$ and $L$, we obtain $2522$ auto statistics and $2762$ cross statistics.
-At the end, the final summary statistics $\Phi$ that we use for the cross statistics are the concatenation of the mean of the fields $\innerp*{XY}$, its variance $\text{Var}\paren*{XY}$, and normalised cross SC statistics, as
+As we worked with fields with $256\times 256$ pixels, we set $\Jmax=5$ and $L=4$ for the wavelet filters using the kernel size of $5\times 5$ pixels.
+With these values of $\Jmax$ and $L$, we obtained $2522$ auto statistics and $2762$ cross statistics.
+At the end, the final summary statistics $\Phi$ that we used for the cross statistics were the concatenation of the mean of the fields $\innerp*{XY}$, its variance $\text{Var}\paren*{XY}$, and the normalised cross SC statistics, as